mumblez/cx/example-shims/README.md

 Ideally you'd make your own repository to host your shims and common includes

-Examples assume gopass is setup, if you want to use these shims you only have to edit the GPENTRY variable in the configs to your own personal path and export CX_SHIMS_DIR=<this directory>
+Examples assume gopass is setup, if you want to use these shims you only have to edit the GPENTRY variable in the configs to your own personal path and export CX_SHIMS_DIR=/path/to/this/directory